ArtShp/numberlink-SAT-solver/README.md

 ### Input file format

 Input file is a normal text file.
+It represents a puzzle field to be solved.

 The first row has the only number $K$.
 The second row has numbers $N$ and $M$, that represent number of rows and columns respectively, separated with a whitespace.